Here are six tips to help you stay sober over Christmas and New Year, no matter what invitations, social events or festivities are thrown at you:

 By reminding yourself of everything you’re gaining by staying sober, you stay more motivated.

 It helps to record all your little and big wins every day that you stay alcohol-free.
-Acknowledging and celebrating your successes makes you feel good about yourself and when you’re feeling good about yourself it’s easier to keep going confidently.
+Acknowledging and celebrating your successes makes you feel good about yourself and when you’re feeling good about yourself it’s easier to keep going.

 Sometimes, people fear what they’re missing out on when they’re not drinking but the truth is that they miss out on more when they are drinking.
 By putting your focus into everything you’re gaining by staying sober, you’re more likely to feel positive, confident and energised.

 It might be that you drank water with your meal last night and you’ve woken up with a clear head and have been able to do your Christmas shopping as planned.
-If you’d been drinking, you would have stayed in bed and would have had to reorganise your shopping trip which would have eaten into your time.
-It might be that you’ve gone to a party, stayed sober, driven home at an early hour and gone to bed with clear memories and smiling at your success.
-If you’d been drinking, you would have had to pay for a taxi home and would have woken up at three in the morning with a hot flush of shame, blank spots in your memory and unable to get back to sleep from your mind whirring and worrying about what you might have said or done.
+Maybe, if you’d been drinking, you would have stayed in bed and would have had to reorganise your shopping trip.
+It might be that you’ve gone to a party, stayed sober, driven home early and gone to bed smiling.
+If you’d been drinking, maybe you would have had to pay for a taxi home and would have woken up at three in the morning with a hot flush of shame, blank spots in your memory and unable to get back to sleep from your mind whirring and worrying about what you might have said or done.
 It might be that you walked straight past the wine aisle in the supermarket and left with a trolley full of food and healthy treats.
-If you’d have been drinking, you would have spent loads more money, you would have felt self-conscious choosing your wine and all the extras that might have come with it, you would have had to pretend you weren’t feeling self-conscious in front of the cashier and you’d have felt bad about yourself.
+If you’d have been drinking, maybe you would have spent loads more money, you would have felt self-conscious choosing your wine and all the extras that might have come with it, you would have had to pretend you weren’t feeling self-conscious in front of the cashier and you’d have felt bad about yourself.

 Whether it’s drinking water with your meal, staying sober at a party or ignoring the wine aisle in the shop, these are achievements to be celebrated and acknowledged and they lead to gains in your life that you would have missed out on if you were drinking.